UXSoc/uxsoc-apps-cms/src/pages/index.md

           video means.

-          * Makes sure all multimedia documentation is organized and made easy to access and view.
+          * Makes sure all multimedia documentation is organized and made easy to access or view.

-          * Manages the organization's online presence on social media like Twitter in which all of our event coverage and live-tweets are done.
+          * Manages the organization's online presence on social media such as Twitter wherein all of our event coverage and live-tweets are done.
         title: AVP for Coverage
     title: "\U0001F4DD Marketing"
     type: Associate Vice President Positions